raito-io/cli-plugin-aws-account/README.md

 At this point, no contributions are accepted to the project yet.**

 This Raito CLI plugin implements the integration with AWS.
 It is meant to synchronize an entire AWS account with a data source in Raito Cloud.
 Over time, multiple AWS services will be supported, but at the moment only S3 is supported.
-The plugin can
+The plugin can:
  - Synchronize the users and groups from IAM in the AWS account to an identity store in Raito Cloud.
  - Synchronize the AWS S3 meta data (S3 buckets, objects inside those buckets, ...) to a data source in Raito Cloud.
  - Synchronize the access controls from Raito Cloud into IAM/S3 permissions.